runsonmypc/Interactive-Lab-Hub/Lab 4/README.md

 The idea is that a wheelchair-bound person can seamlessly navigate their way, be it at home or any other building, without having to stop to press buttons or make any other physical effort besides speaking.
 In particular, persons who are paralyzed and require a text-to-speech device (or similar) to speak could still operate the doors, as my design would be able to register their their commands.

-* "Acts like": shows how a person would interact with the device
+Below is a visual description of how the interaction would work in practice.

 ![image_67170561](https://user-images.githubusercontent.com/45095641/138780339-dc23294f-0499-46a7-9d99-ba37cf3c404f.JPG)